OctopusDeploy/docs/docs/reference/troubleshooting-authentication-problems.md

   b.
 Does the same thing happen with other browsers, like Internet Explorer, Google Chrome, Firefox?
   c.
 Does the same thing happen for other people/users?
   d.
 Does the same thing happen when you access Octopus Deploy over another network, like from home or over your cellular network?
   e.
+Does the same thing happen if you use InPrivate/Incognito mode in your browser?
+  f.
+Does the same thing happen after clearing all browser data for the Octopus Server (including cookies, history, local data, stored credentials)?
+  g.
 Have you used any other versions of Octopus Deploy in this browser before?
-  f.
+  h.
 Do you have other web applications hosted on the same server?
-  g.
+  i.
 Do you have other web applications hosted on the same domain? (for example: octopus.mycompany.com and myapp.mycomany.com?)
-  h.
+  j.
 Do you have any intermediary network devices (like proxies or web application firewalls) which may be stripping custom HTTP headers or cookies from your requests?
-  i.
+  k.
 Please [record the problem occurring in your web browser](/docs/how-to/record-a-problem-with-your-browser.md) and send the recording to us for analysis.
 Please record the following steps: Sing out of Octopus Deploy, sign back in again, and then try to do the action that fails.